-Almond Meltaway Cookies are melt your mouth good!
+Almond Meltaway Cookies are soft and tender sugar cookie that literally melts your mouth!
 The almond frosting adds to the almond goodness of this delicious cookie.

 I keep telling myself I’m not going to bake this holiday.
 We are headed down to California for Christmas since Baby Wilkes is due right after Christmas and his parents aren’t traveling.
 I’ll probably do a little baking down there and today’s Almond Meltaway Cookies will be at the top of the list.
 I miss the days when my girls lived at home and we use to host a cookie baking day!
 Cookie baking day just isn’t as much fun when you are in the kitchen by yourself!

 These meltaway cookies are always on our To Bake list on our Cooking Baking Day.

 - Flour.
 I use all purpose unbleached flour.

 - Sugar.
 Regular old granulated sugar for this one